The Phantom Tollbooth: Plot

+Map drawn by the author, since the illustrator, Jules Feiffer did not like to draw maps.

 Milo is a boy bored by the world around him; every activity seems a waste of time.
 He arrives home from another boring day at school to find a mysterious package.
 Among its contents are a small tollbooth and a map of "the Lands Beyond", illustrating the Kingdom of Wisdom (which will also guide the reader from its place on the endpapers of the book).
 Attached to the package is a note "For Milo, who has plenty of time."
 Warned by an included sign to have his destination in mind, he decides without much thought to go to Dictionopolis, assuming this is a pretend game to be played on the floor of his room.
 He maneuvers through the tollbooth in his electric toy car and instantly finds himself driving on a road that is clearly not in his city apartment.

 Milo begins with Expectations, a pleasant place where he starts on Wisdom's road.
 In Expectations, he seeks directions from the Whether Man, who is full of endless talk.
 As Milo drives on, he daydreams and gets lost in the Doldrums, a colorless place where nothing ever happens.
 Milo soon joins the inhabitants, the Lethargarians, in killing time there, a pastime angrily interrupted by the arrival of Tock, a talking, oversized dog with an alarm clock on each side (a "watchdog"), who tells Milo that only by thinking can he get out of the Doldrums.
 Head abuzz with unaccustomed thoughts, Milo is soon back on his road, and Tock joins him on his journey through Wisdom.